Duela Dent

 Duela Dent is a fictional character in the DC Universe.
 She is a former member of the Suicide Squad, the Teen Titans and its counterpart, Titans East.
-Introduced under the alias of the Joker's Daughter, she has also used the aliases Catgirl the Catwoman's Daughter, Scarecrone the Scarecrow's Daughter, the Riddler's Daughter, the Penguin's Daughter, the Card Queen and the Harlequin.
+Introduced under the alias of the Joker's Daughter, she has also used aliases: Catgirl the Catwoman's Daughter, Scarecrone the Scarecrow's Daughter, the Riddler's Daughter, the Penguin's Daughter, the Card Queen, and the Harlequin.
 She first appeared in Batman Family #6 (Jul/Aug 1976).

-Alessandra Torresani portrays Duela Dent in Batwoman.
+Alessandra Torresani portrayed Duela Dent in the Arrowverse series Batwoman.
 Olivia Rose Keegan portrays Duela in Gotham Knights.

 Fictional character biography

 Pre-Crisis

 Duela Dent first appeared as the Joker's Daughter in the Batman Family series of comic books.
 She gained the attention of Robin (Dick Grayson), as she later claimed to be the daughter of the Catwoman, the Scarecrow, the Riddler and the Penguin.
 She deduced Robin's identity and he revealed that she was Duela Dent, Two-Face's daughter.

 Duela claimed that she wanted to join the Teen Titans to atone for her father's crimes; however, not all of the members of the Titans were in favor of this idea.
 In Teen Titans #48, she changed her name to the Harlequin.
 As the Harlequin, Duela utilized gimmicks such as smoke-inducing powder puffs and bullet-firing lipstick.

 After the Teen Titans comic books were canceled, she popped up in the Batman titles, calling herself the Card Queen while infiltrating a criminal organization called MAZE.

 Duela's last Pre-Crisis appearance is in Tales of The Teen Titans #50, as a guest at Donna Troy's wedding where she appears to be a middle-aged matron.
 Dick Grayson notes that he had finally realized that she was too old to be Two-Face's daughter; she agrees, then disappears before he can take the matter further.